Enhancing a donor profile with employment data

 Increase matching gift revenue with acknowledgment emails.

 However, more impactful than simply adding a section to your existing acknowledgment letters is sending dedicated post-donation matching gift emails.
 After all, acknowledgments are often discarded as not requiring additional action, while separate matching gift outreach can be just what you need to grab your audience’s attention.
-These messages can even be automated using 360MatchPro, making it quick and easy for supporters to receive tailored matching gift insights straight to their inboxes.
+These messages can even be automated using Double the Donation, making it quick and easy for supporters to receive tailored matching gift insights straight to their inboxes.

 Time Investment Required: Five minutes